tskit-dev/msprime/docs/index.rst

    The idea is we refactor all the stuff that's currently in the tutorial and API sections into the appropriate high-level sections.

+..
+It would be nice to split the TOC into some sections, if we could.

 Contents:
 =========